JetBrains/kotlin-web-site/pages/docs/reference/inline-functions.md

 ```

 Such returns (located in a lambda, but exiting the enclosing function) are called *non-local* returns.
 We are used to
-this sort of constructs in loops, which inline functions often enclose:
+this sort of construct in loops, which inline functions often enclose:

 ``` kotlin
 fun hasZeros(ints: List<Int>): Boolean {